Joe Stevenson: UFC after loss to Penn

 At UFC 86, Stevenson returned to the Octagon and defeated Gleison Tibau by guillotine choke submission after pulling guard.
 Tibau tapped quickly at 2:57 in the second round.

 At UFC 91 on November 15, 2008, Stevenson was set to face top-contender Kenny Florian in a highly anticipated bout.
 Despite stating that he was offended to be considered an underdog against Florian, Stevenson was outclassed in the bout.
 After being taken down three minutes into the fight, Stevenson was mounted and eventually gave up his back to Florian.
 Florian forced Stevenson, who had just attained his Brazilian Jiu-Jitsu black belt, to submit to a rear naked choke just 4:03 into the first round.

 Stevenson returned at UFC 95 on February 21, 2009 in the main event against debuting lightweight Diego Sanchez, and lost via unanimous decision.
 This fight earned him a $40,000 Fight of the Night award.
-According to a post-fight statement, he is interested in a rematch.

 Stevenson defeated The Ultimate Fighter 5 winner Nate Diaz by unanimous decision at The Ultimate Fighter 9 Finale on June 20, 2009.
 Stevenson showed superior wrestling and controlled the majority of the fight.
 This fight earned him a $25,000 Fight of the Night award.

 In his next bout, Stevenson defeated Spencer Fisher by submission due to strikes at UFC 104.
 Stevenson secured the crucifix position and landed elbows, forcing Fisher to submit.

 Stevenson went on to face top 10 contender George Sotiropoulos on February 21, 2010, at UFC 110 in Sydney, Australia.
 Stevenson lost a very one sided fight by unanimous decision, but was awarded a $50,000 Fight of the Night bonus award.

 Stevenson was expected to face former Pride Lightweight Champion Takanori Gomi on August 1, 2010, at UFC Live on Versus: 2.
 However, Stevenson pulled out of the bout with an injury and was replaced by Tyson Griffin.

 Stevenson faced fellow TUF winner Mac Danzig on December 11, 2010, at UFC 124.
 Stevenson lost via a left hook KO as Danzig was moving back toward the cage.
 This loss was his first KO loss since 1999.

 Stevenson suffered his third consecutive loss after falling short via unanimous decision to Danny Castillo on March 3, 2011, at UFC Live: Sanchez vs. Kampmann.

 Stevenson was defeated by Javier Vazquez via unanimous decision in his featherweight debut on June 26, 2011, at UFC on Versus 4.
 After having four consecutive losses, Stevenson was released from the UFC.
 He became the fourth The Ultimate Fighter winner to be released from the UFC.